apache/flink-web/_posts/2022-06-01-final-checkpoint-part2.md

 1. The broadcast state always replicates the state of the first subtask to the other subtasks.
 If the first subtask is finished, an empty state would be distributed and the operator would run from scratch, which is not correct.
-2. The operator state with union distribution merges the states of all the subtasks and then scatters the merged state to all the subtasks.
+2. The operator state with union distribution merges the states of all the subtasks and then sends the merged state to all the subtasks.
 Based on this behavior, some operators may choose one subtask to store a shared value and after restarting this value will be distributed to all the subtasks.
 However, if this chosen task is finished, the state would be lost.